Woman Uses Taser Sound To Chase Away Aggressive Dog; Its Owner Starts Yelling At Her

 But in the heat of the moment, with an agitated dog and a dismissive owner, it's understandable why she took the steps she did.

 Additionally, educating pet owners about responsible pet ownership can foster a community-oriented mindset.
-Research indicates that awareness campaigns focusing on pet etiquette and community safety can promote mutual respect among pet owners and non-pet owners alike.
+Awareness campaigns focusing on pet etiquette and community safety can promote mutual respect among pet owners and non-pet owners alike.

 By framing discussions around communal well-being, individuals can work towards shared solutions rather than engaging in blame.